unisoftapps/ng2-log-service/docs/complete.md

 The Log Service dispatches log events to Log Listeners that are configured to listen to event(s) that match its configuration. **It is up to the LogListener to do something with the log event!** This framework does not actually log anything for you to the console or otherwise automatically.

+We do however provide a ConsoleListener you can use out of the box to log to the console window.

 1. You register log listener(s) that are configured to respond to certain log events
 2. When a LogService method is called, it checks against the list of registered log listeners
 3. If a match is found, It will notify that listener of the log event